logo

 In a turn of events that sounds more like a tale from the deep than reality, Michael Packard, a professional lobster diver, experienced what can only be described as a miraculous escape from the brink of death.
 While diving about 45 feet below the surface off the coast of Cape Cod, Massachusetts, Packard found himself in a situation most would consider their worst nightmare: he was swallowed whole by a humpback whale.

 The 56-year-old, who is also a father, initially thought he had fallen victim to a shark attack, a reasonable assumption given the suddenness of the encounter and the nature of his surroundings.
-The realization of his actual predicament likely came as a shock, as being engulfed by a whale is an occurrence so rare and so extraordinary, it's the stuff of maritime legends rather than everyday occupational hazards.
+The realization of his actual predicament likely came as a shock, as being engulfed by a whale is an occurrence so rare and extraordinary that it's the stuff of maritime legends rather than everyday occupational hazards.

 Despite the dire circumstances, Packard's story took an even more astonishing turn when the whale, perhaps realizing the unintended nature of its catch, decided to spit him back out into the ocean.
 This act of release allowed Packard to escape what could have easily been a fatal encounter, leaving him with a tale of survival that is as awe-inspiring as it is unbelievable.